-This recipe is one of our firm favourites, coming into almost weekly rotation in autumn time.
-I like to tweak it each time I make it, playing around with different spices and fruit – this is the best yet!
+This recipe is a firm favourite, coming into rotation every year in autumn time.
+We like to tweak it each time we make it, playing around with different spices and fruit – this is the best yet.
 If you have been foraging for blackberries, simply toss a handful in for a rich burst of colour.

 Autumnal apple, pear and hazelnut spiced crumble